Best Night Markets to Visit in Malaysia

 Location: Along Jalan Batu Feringgi, Penang

-This place is a great place for souvenirs and best visited on the weekends.
+This place is an excellent place for souvenirs and is best visited on the weekends.
 Also, here's a list of free things to do in Penang for anyone wanting a little more.

 Batu Ferringhi Night Market